ipfs-inactive/interface-js-ipfs-core/SPEC/FILESv2.md

 #### 6.1 Abortable and with default inactivity timeout

 Sometimes content is simply unavailable or the user has second thoughts about downloading a 500GB file.
 The file APIs will be abortable and will abort automatically after a resaonable period of inactivity.
 Aborting will be threaded through subsystems so that resources can be cleaned up correctly.
 All file system APIs will have a new `--timeout` option to achieve this.

+---

+## Fallout

+As with all good solutions there are trade offs.
+Here are the potential issues that can be forseen if we implement these solutions.

+TODO